bitburner-official/bitburner-src/src/Documentation/ui/doc/help/getting_started.md

     const securityThresh = ns.getServerMinSecurityLevel(target);

-This third command defines a numerical value representing the maximum security level the target [Server](../basic/servers.md) can have.
+This third command defines a numerical value representing the minimum security level the target [Server](../basic/servers.md) can have.
 If the target [Server](../basic/servers.md)'s security level is higher than this value, then our [Script](../basic/scripts.md) will `weaken()` the [Script](../basic/scripts.md) before doing anything else.